 - Who can I contact for assistance?

 It depends upon your educational goals, where you want to transfer.
 If you know where you wish to transfer, we will assist you in selecting courses that directly meet your transfer goals.
 There are numerous resources available for assistance with this.
-If you are currently unsure about career or educational plans, we may direct you to our Associate of Arts and Science degree.
-This degree meets the general educational requirements for all of the University of Wisconsin campuses and is a good safe way to start exploring your options.
+If you are currently unsure about career or educational plans, we may direct you to our Associate of Arts and Sciences degree.
+This degree meets the general education requirements for all of the University of Wisconsin campuses and is a good safe way to start exploring your options.

 Meeting with an advisor will help in determining how many credits will be right for you.
 There are many factors to consider, including family, financial, employment obligations.
 Reduced credit loads are suggested for employed students.